-In the U.S., the Dodd-Frank Wall Street Reform and Consumer Protection Act repealed an exemption which exempted a "Nationally Recognized Statistical Rating Organization" (NRSRO) from having to provide a consent if its ratings were included in a registration statement.
+In the U.S., the Dodd-Frank Wall Street Reform and Consumer Protection Act repealed an exemption which exempted an NRSRO from having to provide a consent if its ratings were included in a registration statement.

 Since the repeal of the U.S. exemption, we understand that NRSROs have refused to provide their consent to their ratings being included in a registration statement.
-In the case of Regulation AB, which requires ratings disclosure in a registration statement relating to an offering of assetbacked securities, the SEC has issued a "no-action" letter exempting asset-backed issuers from the disclosure requirement.
+In the case of Regulation AB, which requires ratings disclosure in a registration statement relating to an offering of asset-backed securities, the U.S. Securities and Exchange Commission (SEC) has issued a "no-action" letter exempting asset-backed issuers from the disclosure requirement.
 As a result, the repeal of the exemption in the U.S. has not resulted in CROs being exposed to additional liability.

 Similarly, the Australian Securities and Investments Commission (ASIC) withdrew relief that allowed issuers of investment products to cite credit ratings without the consent of CROs.
 CROs have responded to ASIC's decision by refusing to consent, with the result that retail investors cannot access credit ratings in Australia.

 In Canada, similar changes would involve revoking those provisions of securities legislation that provide a "carve-out" from the consent requirements for expertized portions of a prospectus or secondary market disclosure document.
 We are not at this time proposing such changes because we do not think that the benefits of subjecting designated rating organizations to "expert" liability in Canada would outweigh the potential costs.
 Unlike the U.S. and Australia, we require specified disclosure in prospectuses and annual information forms if a credit rating has been sought or if the issuer is aware that one has or will be issued.
-Accordingly, if securities legislation were to require that designated rating organizations provide their consent to disclosure of their ratings and designated rating organizations refused to provide such consents, uncertainty could be infused into offerings of rated securities in Canada.